 You can even sprinkle it on chicken skin if you like to cook those!

-It also works on vegetables like green beans or potatoes.
+It also works on vegetables like green beans or potatoes

 The dry rub should be left on the chicken for at least 15 minutes to absorb the spice mix’s aromas and flavors.
-Like with a marinade, letting the chicken and spices rest in the fridge for even longer, such as an hour or two, will help to intensify the rub’s flavor.Â
+Like with a marinade, letting the chicken and spices rest longer will help intensify the flavor.

 You can, but you don’t have to.
-Raw chicken is sticky enough for dry rub to adhere to the meat without an oil binder.Â
+Raw chicken is sticky enough for dry rub to adhere to the meat without an oil binder.

 No, dry rub shouldn’t be rinsed off.
-It is intended to infuse and cook with the meat for the strongest taste.Â
+It is intended to infuse and cook with the meat for the strongest taste.

 More Seasoning Recipes

-BBQ Chicken Rub
+Best Chicken Rub Seasoning

 Ingredients